Sinking of the MS Estonia: 2023 intermediate report

+The report also concluded that if the inspection was performed and the exemption noted, "the vessel would not have been trading the Tallinn–Stockholm route", and "the accident would probably not have occurred".

+The bow ramp and some metal parts that were cut from the hull by divers in the 1990s were salvaged in July 2023.

 Effects of the disaster

 The disaster had a major impact on ferry safety, leading to changes in safety regulations as well as in life-raft design, much as the RMS Titanic disaster did in 1912.

+Rolf Sörman, a Swedish passenger on the accident voyage, stated that "Sweden is so small that basically everyone knew someone who drowned."
+Estonian Mart Luik was quoted in an article in the Christian Science Monitor stating: "I think all Estonians of a certain age remember where they were when they heard about the Estonia."
+Citing such testimonials, Gordon F. Sander of the Christian Science Monitor stated that the disaster "struck across their entire populaces" of Estonia and Sweden due to the "small size" of each country and "The scale of the tragedy".
+James Montague of Delayed Gratification wrote that the sinking had an effect on those countries' societies similar to one that the 11 September attacks had on the United States, and that the sinking was especially profound for Sweden as, in its modern history, it had not experienced other wars or calamities.

+The headline of the edition of Aftonbladet covering the sinking was a single word: "Why?" (in Swedish, "Varför").

 Conspiracy theories

 Conspiracy theories exist about the cause of the sinking.
 German journalist Jutta Rabe and the British magazine New Statesman claim that laboratory tests on debris recovered illegally from Estonia's bow yielded trace evidence of a deliberate explosion, which they allege was concealed by the Swedish, British, and Russian governments to cover up an intelligence operation smuggling military hardware via the civilian ferry.
 Members of the Joint Accident Investigation Commission denied these claims, saying that the damage seen on the debris occurred during the visor's detachment from the vessel.
 The JAIC cited results from Germany's Federal Institute for Materials Research and Testing, which found that Jutta Rabe's samples did not prove an explosion occurred.